Big Brother Africa season 5: Format

 The format introduced during the fourth season returned for this edition.
 The public voted to save their favorite housemate from eviction from the House.
 This edition featured past Housemates from the first four seasons returning to the House for another chance to win.

 Secrets

 Each Housemate entered the House with a personal secret that they had to protect.
 Each Housemate entered the House with their own personal vault with $1,000.
 Big Brother gave the Housemates an optional task of discovering each other's secrets.
 For each time a Housemate discovers another Housemate's secret they automatically gain all the cash in their personal vault.
 If a Housemate is able to keep their secret until they are evicted they will keep all the money in their vault.
 However if a Housemate reveals their secret to another Housemate they will lose the money in their vault and occur other penalties.
-This format is similar to that used in the French and the Portuguese versions of Secret Story.
+This is a game mechanics from the Secret Story franchise.